Probability, valuations, hyperspace: Three monads on Top and the support as a morphism: The monad of continuous valuations

-In general, algebras of probability monads have some convex structure, such that the algebra map can be interpreted as calculating the barycenter.
-For example, the algebras of the Radon monad on the category of compact Hausdorff spaces are the compact convex subsets of locally convex topological vector spaces~\cite{swirszcz,keimel}.
-The algebras of the Kantorovich monad on the category of complete metric spaces are the closed convex subsets of Banach spaces~\cite{ours_kantorovich}.
+Algebras of probability-like monads such as $V$ have some convex structure, in the sense that the algebra map can be interpreted as the formation of the barycenter of a measure or valuation.
+For example, the algebras of the Radon monad on the category of compact Hausdorff spaces are the compact convex subsets of locally convex topological vector spaces, with the algebra map given by barycenter formation~\cite{swirszcz,keimel}.
+The algebras of the Kantorovich monad on the category of complete metric spaces are the closed convex subsets of Banach spaces, again with respect to barycenter formation~\cite{ours_kantorovich}.
 If we drop the normalization of probability, as we do for $V$, then the algebra map $VA \to A$ can similarly be interpreted as assigning to every continuous valuation the integral of the identity function $A \to A$; in particular, such an algebra is a space where positive linear combinations of points can be evaluated to points.
-In contrast to the Radon and Kantorovich monads, a complete characterization of the category of algebras of $V$ seems to be quite difficult.
-However, partial characterizations are possible.
-In work concurrent with ours, Goubault-Larrecq and Jia \cite{algebras} have proven that the algebras of $V$ on the subcategory of $T_0$ spaces are topological cones in the sense of Keimel~\cite{keimelcones}.
-Topological cones generalize the properties of convex cones in topological vector spaces; in particular, addition may not be cancellative.
+In contrast to the Radon and Kantorovich monads, a complete characterization of the category of algebras of $V$ seems to be quite difficult, but partial characterizations are possible.
+In work concurrent with ours, Goubault-Larrecq and Jia \cite{algebras} have proven that the algebras of $V$ on the subcategory of $T_0$ spaces are topological cones in the sense of Keimel~\cite{keimelcones} (as far as we know, the definition first appeared in~\cite[Section~7.1]{heckmann95}).
+Topological cones generalize convex cones in topological vector spaces without the requirement that addition is cancellative.
 We review Keimel's definition, and state some of the results of Goubault-Larrecq and Jia~\cite{algebras}.
-For details we refer to the original papers~\cites{keimelcones, algebras}.
-Just as for the monad $H$ (see~\Cref{Halg}), the restriction to $T_0$ spaces does not lead to a real loss of generality, as explained below.
+For further details we refer to the original papers~\cites{keimelcones, algebras}.